medizininformatik-initiative/flare/README.md

 docker-compose up
 ```

-In order for flare to work, a FHIR server such as [blaze](https://github.com/samply/blaze) must be running.
+In order for flare to work, a FHIR server such as [Blaze](https://github.com/samply/blaze) must be running on port 8082 by default.

 ## Environment Variables